-When the plants are required to resume growth a handful of 2:3:2 per metre of row can be broadcast.
+When the plants are required to resume growth a handful of 2:3:2 per yard of row can be broadcast.

-A flattened ridge of soil 150 mm high and 400-500 mm across at the base should then be drawn up over the rows and a thorough watering given.
+A flattened ridge of soil 6 inches (15.24 cm) and 18 inches (45.72 cm) across at the base should then be drawn up over the rows and a thorough watering given.
 The soil incorporated into the ridge should be as free as possible from clods and stones otherwise few straight spears will be harvested.